runlikeforrestgump/emacs/README.md

 Icomplete mode (<code>M-x icomplete-mode</code>) displays an indication of available completions when you are in the minibuffer and completion is active.
 The completion alternatives are listed in the minibuffer in curly braces after point.

+File name completion ignores file names whose extensions appear in the variable <code>completion-ignored-extensions</code>.

-Filename completion works with TRAMP for completion of method names, of user names, and of machine names as well as for completion of file names on remote machines.
+File name completion works with TRAMP for completion of method names, of user names, and of machine names as well as for completion of file names on remote machines.

 Dynamic abbreviations allow the meanings of abbreviations to be determined automatically from the contents of the buffer, but dynamic abbrev expansion happens only when you request it explicitly.
 In this context, think of any abbreviation as any word-size unit of text that can expand into a longer string.